featbit/featbit/docker/composes/README.md

 4. Set the client's `Web Origins` to `http://localhost:8081/*`
 5. Enable **Client authentication**
 6. Create a user
-7. Replace the following config with your own value for Api projects' appsetting.json
+7. Replace the following config with your own value for Api projects' appsetting.json, then start Api service locally
   ```json
   "SSO": {
     "enabled": true,